-Ramban #1: Pesukim 14 - 16 are speaking (not about Ona'ah, 1 but) about the law of Yovel
+Ramban #1: Pesukim 14 - 16 are speaking (not about Ona'ah, 1 but) about the Din of Yovel

-Why does the Torah reckon the years "after the Yovel" and not from the Yovel itself?
+Why does the Torah reckon the years "after the Yovel" and not the Yovel year itself?

-Seforno: Because it is unwise to purchase a field in the Yovel itself, when the seller may return and retrieve it before the purchaser has derived any benefit from it.
+Seforno: Because it is unwise to purchase a field in the Yovel itself, when the seller may return and retrieve it before the purchaser has had a chance to derive any benefit from it.

 What are the connotations of "be'Mispar Sh'nei Tevu'os Yimkor lach"?

-Rashi: It means that the seller sells, not the field per se, but the number of years of harvests (i.e. excluding Shemitah years).
+Rashi #1: It means that the seller sells, not the field per se, but the number of harvests (excluding the years of Sh'mitah).
 1

-Rashi (from Erchin, 29b): The Pasuk is teaching us that the seller is not permitted to redeem his field from the purchaser before two years - even if the field yields three years' produce during that time.
+Rashi #2 (citing Erchin, 29b): It means that the seller is not permitted to redeem his field from the purchaser before two years - even if the field yields three years' produce during that time.

-Ohr ha'Chayim: This teaches four laws; the Rambam rules like all of them. (a) The sale must be for at least two years of harvests; year of drought, withering 2 or Shemitah do not count. (b) The Torah mentions buying and selling to warn both the buyer and seller.
-3 (c) The buyer must keep it for two years, even if he gets three harvests within this time. (d) If he gets only one harvest before Yovel, he does not return it until another year's harvest after Yovel.
+Or ha'Chayim: It teaches us four Dinim;. a.
+The sale must be for at least two years of harvest - but not of drought, of withering 2 or of Sh'mitah. b.
+The Torah mentions buying and selling to warn both the purchaser and the seller.
+3 c The purchaser is permitted to retain it for two years, even if he obtains three harvests within that time. d.
+In the event that the purchaser obtains only one harvest before Yovel, he is not obligated to return it until a year harvest after the Yovel.
+4

-Rashi: And that consequently, if the seller charges more than its value for the few years until Yovel, or the purchaser pays less than its value for the many years until Yovel, he has transgressed Ona'ah.
+Rashi: And that consequently, if the seller charges more than its value for the few years until Yovel, or the purchaser pays less than its value for the many years until Yovel, he has transgressed the La'av of Ona'ah.

-Seforno: As is the law of someone who rents a field.
+Seforno: As is the Din of someone who rents a field.